 No, public charge laws were a central feature of public policy from the time the Thirteen Colonies were first founded.
-The first public charge laws were enacted when Massachusetts was still a colony.
+The first public charge laws were enacted in 1645, when Massachusetts was still a colony.
 Those laws prohibited the importation of new colonists who were likely to become public charges.
 However, they also prohibited the movement of “paupers, toss-pots and ne’er-do-wells” from one colony to another.
 Rather than a condemnation of the poor, such legislation reflected the colonists’ belief that citizens were obligated to care for themselves, rather than placing the burden for their sustenance on their neighbors.

 Is self-sufficiency still a primary goal of U.S. immigration policy?